merenlab/merenlab.org/_posts/anvio/2016-06-26-installation-v2.md

 deactivate
 ```

-Then update your activation batch to add necessary environment variables (keep in mind that you need to update the `$DIR` variable with whatever it shows in your system):
+Then update your activation batch to add necessary environment variables (keep in mind that **you need to update** the `$DIR` variable with whatever it shows in your system **before running the following lines in your terminal**):

 ``` bash